-9. We draw attention to note 16 to the accompanying financial statements which indicates that the Company has incurred net loss of Rs.
-0.36 lakhs during the year ended 31 March 2018.
+9. We draw attention to note 20 to the accompanying financial statements which indicates that the Company has incurred net loss of Rs.
+0.46 lakhs during the year ended 31 March 2018 and as at that date, has accumulated losses amounting to Rs.
+183.64 lakhs which has resulted in complete erosion of its net-worth and its current liabilities exceeded its current assets by Rs.
+5.44 lakhs.
 There were no operations in the Company during the year ended 31 March 2018 as the Company is dependent on the project undertaken by the holding company, Lavasa Corporation Limited, and other entities in the group as a whole.
 The above factors indicate a material uncertainty, which may cast significant doubt about the Company's ability to continue as a going concern.
 However, basis the support of the holding company and other factors mentioned in the aforesaid note to the financial statements, management is of the view that going concern basis of accounting is appropriate.
 Our opinion is not modified in respect of this matter.